fabiana2611/fabiana2611.github.io/_posts/2024/2024-05-11-kubernetes.md

 <h3>Step 3 - Rollout</h3>

-<p style="text-align: justify;">Now, let's change anything in the project and create the image again.
-Pay attention that the images has to have a new tag to be recognized as a different image.</p>
+<p style="text-align: justify;">Now, let's change something in the project and create the image again.
+Pay attention that the image has to have a new tag to be recognized as a different image.</p>

 {% highlight ruby %}
 $ docker build -t YOUR_PATH/demo-volume:v2 .